top of page

 Here are some Frequently Asked Questions and Answers about United Church of Huntsville.
 They are here to make you feel more comfortable and welcome should decide to visit.

 No, there's not.
-Whether you attend the first "contemporary" service, or the second "traditional" service, you won't look out of place clothed in anything that you might wear in any public place.
+You won't look out of place clothed in anything that you might wear in any public place.
 On any Sunday morning, you'll see some members dressed in suits and ties and some dressed in jeans and t-shirts.
 When the weather's hot, some folks might even be in shorts.
 Comfortable, casual clothes are probably the most typical attire in either service.
 We care about welcoming you, not trying to make you coordinate your fashions.

 How many people can I expect to be there?